-Romy and Michelle have been through it all including being tortured by the Popular crowd when in high school.
+Romy and Michele have been through it all, including being tortured by the Popular crowd when in high school.
 When they receive word of a 10 year reunion, they come to realize their lives aren't as impressive as they'd like them to be.
 Instead of staying home they go to the reunion with business outfits, cell phones, and one heck of a bogus success story.
 Written by

 36 of 42 people found this review helpful.

 Was this review helpful to you?